-The increase in Europe net sales, as adjusted, of \$695 million is primarily due to the impact of the acquisition of TS with growth in the data center and software product categories, as well as growth in mobility products.
+The increase in Europe net sales of \$723 million is primarily due to the impact of the acquisition of TS with growth in the data center and software product categories.
+Europe also had growth in mobility products, which was partially offset by the negative impact of changes in foreign currencies of approximately \$47 million.